-The method 1 proposed in this contribution codes the second bin of intra_ref_line_index in bypass mode.
+The method 1 proposed in this contribution codes the second bin of intra_luma_ref_idx in bypass mode.

 Next, the second proposed method (method 2) consists in the following.

-In VTM-5.0, the ISP mode consists in partitioning an INTA CU into 2 or 4 TUs, depending on the CU size. is signaled through 2 flags: intra_subpartitions_mode_flag and intra_subpartitions_split_flag.
+In VTM-5.0, the ISP mode consists in partitioning an INTRA CU into 2 or 4 TUs, depending on the CU size.
+The ISP mode is signaled through 2 flags: intra_subpartitions_mode_flag and intra_subpartitions_split_flag.
 The flag intra_subpartitions_mode_flag indicates the use of ISP.
 If true, then the flag intra_subpartitions_split_flag inidicates the horizontal or vertical split orientation.

 The method 2 proposed in this contribution codes the second flag intra_subpartitions_split_flag in bypass mode.